Abdelaziz-Elshrkawy/lottie-constructor/README.md

-# Lottie Converter
+# Lottie Constructor

 `lottie-converter` is a command-line tool that converts a sequence of PNG frames into a Lottie JSON animation file.
 This tool is useful for creating animations in Lottie format from individual image frames.

 ## Features

 -   Converts PNG frames to a Lottie JSON animation.
 -   Supports specifying input directory, output file, and frame rate.

 ## Installation